 - Bake until nicely browned, about 20 minutes.

-Disclosure: I was sent two review copies of 101 Optimal Life Foods by Dave’s publisher and publicist.
-I’m giving away a copy and keeping one so I can share more recipes with my readers.
+Disclosure: I was sent two review copies of 101 Optimal Life Foods by Dave’s publisher and publicist, one to giveaway and one to facilitate this review.
+All opinions are my own.
+Recipe used with permission.